NOTICE OF PRIVACY PRACTICES

 Treatment – We may use and disclose your PHI to provide, coordinate, or manage your healthcare and any related services.
 This includes the coordination or management of your healthcare with a third party that is involved in your care and treatment.
 For example, we would disclose your PHI, as necessary, to a pharmacy that would fill your prescriptions.
 We will also disclose PHI to other Healthcare Providers who may be involved in your care and treatment.

-Special Notices - We may use or disclose your PHI, as necessary, to contact you to remind you of your appointment.
+Special Notices – We may use or disclose your PHI, as necessary, to contact you to remind you of your appointment.
 We may contact you by phone or other means to provide results from exams or tests and to provide information that describes or recommends treatment alternatives regarding your care.
-Also, we may contact you to provide information about health-related benefits and services offered by our office, for fund-raising activities, or with respect to a group health plan, to disclose information to the health plan sponsor.
+We may include certain limited information about you in our office while you are a patient on our premises, including the use of a sign in sheet and/or white board in the endoscopy center.
+We may call you by your first name in the waiting room when your Healthcare Provider is ready to see you.
+Also, we may contact you to provide information about health-related benefits and services offered by our office.
 You will have the right to opt out of such special notices, and each such notice will include instructions for opting out.

 Payment – Your PHI will be used, as needed, to obtain payment for your healthcare services.
 This may include certain activities that your health insurance plan may undertake before it approves or pays for the healthcare services we recommend for you such as, making a determination of eligibility or coverage for insurance benefits.